ddobrin/native-spring-on-k8s-with-graalvm-workshop/setup/README.md

 # please validate that you have installed the `native-image` executable
 > gu install native-image
+Downloading: Component catalog from www.graalvm.org Processing Component: Native Image
+Component Native Image (org.graalvm.native-image) is already installed.
 ```

-With Java installed, let's move to validating that utilities are properly installed.
+With Java installed, let's move on to validating that utilities are properly installed.

 * Maven